Illinois Police release bodycam video of fatal shooting of Black woman in her home | KRDO

 “Dude, I’m not taking f**king boiling water to the f**king head.
 And look, it came right to our feet, too,” Grayson says.

-Minutes after the shooting, Grayson speaks off-camera to another law enforcement figure.
+Minutes after the shooting, Grayson speaks to another law enforcement figure.
 “She had boiling water and came at me with boiling water,” he says in the video.
-“She said she was going to rebuke me in the name of Jesus and came at me with boiling water.”
+“She said she was going to rebuke me in the name of Jesus and came at (me) with boiling water.”

 CNN has reached out to Grayson’s attorney for comment.